 All educators demonstrate a sensitive and positive attitude to children's toileting experiences.
-Educators consult with parents to determine your child's individual needs for toilet training and discuss strategies for home and at Long Day Care, Occasional Care and 4-Year-Old Kindergarten services.
+Educators consult with parents to determine their child's individual needs for toilet training and discuss strategies for home and at Long Day Care and Kindergarten services.

-Educators aim to follow your family's lead regarding toilet education for your children, so this can occur concurrently at home and at the service.
+Educators aim to follow your family's lead regarding toilet education for your children, so this can occur concurrently at home and the service.

 Please ensure that an adequate amount of underwear and change of clothes are provided in a plastic bag.
-Toileting accidents are dealt with in a positive manner.
+Toileting accidents are dealt with positively.

 Children are encouraged to practice good hygiene skills and dress themselves.
-Educators supervise and provide assistance where necessary.
+Educators supervise and assist where necessary.

-Active play
+Active Play

 Active play is about moving, being and doing.
-Active play uses large muscles and provides children with a range of physical, emotional and social benefits and helps develop gross motor and fundamental movement skills.
-Active play also helps develop a strong and healthy body, builds skills, create feelings of wellbeing and helps protect from disease.
+Active play uses large muscles, provides children with a range of physical, emotional and social benefits and helps develop gross motor and fundamental movement skills.
+Active play also helps develop a strong and healthy body, builds skills, creates feelings of wellbeing and helps protect from disease.

-Maternal and Child Health (MCH) Nurses can provide advice on developmentally responsive play activities, tummy time, screen time, gross and fine motor skill development.
+Maternal and Child Health (MCH) Nurses can provide advice on developmentally responsive play activities, tummy time, screen time, and gross and fine motor skill development.

-Long Day Care, Occasional Care and 4-Year-Old Kindergarten educators will provide active play experiences every day, regardless of weather, including music and movement, drama and exercise.
+Long Day Care and Kindergarten educators will provide active play experiences every day, regardless of weather, including music and movement, drama and exercise.
 Active play experiences are inclusive of the diversity and abilities of the children.

-Rest/sleep
+Rest/Sleep

-Council's Sleep and Rest Procedure is based on recommendations from the recognised authority the National SIDS Council of Australia also known as Red Nose.
+Council's Sleep and Rest Procedure is based on recommendations from the recognised authority, the National SIDS Council of Australia, also known as Red Nose.

-'Rest' is defined as a period of inactivity, solitude, calmness or tranquillity, and can include a child being in a state of sleep.
+'Rest' is defined as a period of inactivity, solitude, calmness or tranquillityand can include a child being in a state of sleep.

 Your Maternal and Child Health (MCH) nurse can provide education and advice about sleep concerns at any age and refer families to specialist services as required.
-Parent Education Sessions are conducted monthly at Knox Early Parenting Centre (Park Crescent, Boronia).
-Sleep Settling consultations can be booked online via Council's website.
+Sleep and Settling education sessions can be booked online via Sleep & Settling Service and Breastfeeding Appointments - Sticky Tickets

-Staff take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for at a Long Day Care, Occasional Care and 4-Year-Old Kindergarten service are met.
+Staff take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for at a Long Day Care and Kindergarten service are met.
 The age, development stage and individual needs of each child are taken into consideration.

-Effective rest and sleep strategies are important factors in ensuring a child feels secure and safe in a service environment.

-Educators strive to be aware of families' values and parenting style in relation to their child's rest periods.
+Effective rest and sleep strategies ensure that a child feels secure and safe in a service environment.
+Educators strive to be aware of families' values and parenting styles in relation to their child's rest periods.
 In relation to settling children for rest, educators are responsible for:

-- Meeting the individual needs of all children - Maintaining health and safety practices - Minimising any distress or discomfort for children - Acknowledging children's emotions, feelings and fears - Having an understanding that young children, especially from 0 to 3 years of age, settle confidently when they have formed bonds with familiar and trusted people.
-Therefore, every effort is made to promote continuity of educators at a service.
+- Meeting the individual needs of all children; - Maintaining health and safety practices; - Minimising any distress or discomfort for children; - Acknowledging children's emotions, feelings and fears; - Having an understanding that young children, especially from 0 to 3 years of age, settle confidently when they have formed bonds with familiar and trusted people.
+Therefore, every effort is made to promote the continuity of educators at a service.